Human rights in the Soviet Union: Freedom of religion

 The Soviet Union promoted Marxist-Leninist atheism and persecuted religion.
 Toward that end, the Communist regime confiscated church property, ridiculed religion, harassed believers, and propagated atheism in the schools.
 Actions toward particular religions, however, were determined by State interests, and most organized religions were never outlawed outright.

 Some actions against Orthodox priests and believers included torture; being sent to prison camps, labour camps, or mental hospitals; and execution.
 Many Orthodox (along with peoples of other faiths) were also subjected to psychological punishment or torture and mind control experimentation in an attempt to force them give up their religious convictions (see Punitive psychiatry in the Soviet Union).

 Practicing Orthodox Christians were restricted from prominent careers and membership in communist organizations (e.g. the party and the Komsomol).
 Anti-religious propaganda was openly sponsored and encouraged by the government, to which the Church was not given an opportunity to publicly respond.
 Seminaries were closed down, and the church was restricted from publishing materials.
 Atheism was propagated through schools, communist organizations, and the media.
 Organizations such as the Society of the Godless were created.

 Freedom of movement

-Emigration and any travel abroad were not allowed without explicit permission from the government.
-People who were not allowed to leave the country and campaigned for their right to leave in the 1970s were known as "refuseniks".
-In the Soviet Criminal Code, a refusal to return from abroad was treason, punishable by imprisonment for a term of 10–15 years, or by death with confiscation of property.

 The passport system in the Soviet Union restricted migration of citizens within the country through the "propiska" (residential permit/registration system) and the use of internal passports.
 For a long period of Soviet history, peasants did not have internal passports, and could not move into towns without permission.
 Many former inmates received "wolf tickets" and were only allowed to live a minimum of 101 km away from city borders.
 Travel to closed cities and to the regions near USSR state borders was strongly restricted.
 An attempt to illegally escape abroad was punishable by imprisonment for 1–3 years.

-Pushback

 Human rights movement

 Human rights activists in the Soviet Union were regularly subjected to harassment, repressions and arrests.
 In several cases, only the public profile of individual human rights campaigners such as Andrei Sakharov helped prevent a complete shutdown of the movement's activities.